jjhiggz/javascript-array-methods-song/readme.md

   - 🙏 ES2023
 - [groupBy](/custom-applicatives/groupBy.ts)

-// You could make it chain-like
+You could make it chain-like,
-// if you could make a new pipe
+if you could make a new pipe

 ```js
 import { pipe, map } from "remeda";